apache/spark/docs/graphx-programming-guide.md

 ## Triangle Counting

 A vertex is part of a triangle when it has two adjacent vertices with an edge between them.
 GraphX implements a triangle counting algorithm in the [`TriangleCount` object][TriangleCount] that determines the number of triangles passing through each vertex, providing a measure of clustering.
-We compute the triangle count of the social network dataset from the [PageRank section](#pagerank). *Note that `TriangleCount` requires the edges to be in canonical orientation (`srcId < dstId`) and the graph to be partitioned using [`Graph.partitionBy`][Graph.partitionBy].*
+We compute the triangle count of the social network dataset from the [PageRank section](#pagerank). *Note that `TriangleCount` requires the edges to be in canonical orientation (`srcId < dstId`) and the graph to be partitioned using [`Graph.partitionBy`][Graph.partitionBy].* Also note that `Graph.partitionBy` is broken in Spark 1.0.0 due to [SPARK-1931](https://issues.apache.org/jira/browse/SPARK-1931); see the [suggested workarounds](#partitionBy_workaround) above.

 [TriangleCount]: api/scala/index.html#org.apache.spark.graphx.lib.TriangleCount$
 [Graph.partitionBy]: api/scala/index.html#org.apache.spark.graphx.Graph@partitionBy(PartitionStrategy):Graph[VD,ED]

 {% highlight scala %}
+// Define our own version of partitionBy to work around SPARK-1931 import org.apache.spark.HashPartitioner def partitionBy[ED](edges: RDD[Edge[ED]], partitionStrategy: PartitionStrategy): RDD[Edge[ED]] = {
+  val numPartitions = edges.partitions.size
+  edges.map(e => (partitionStrategy.getPartition(e.srcId, e.dstId, numPartitions), e))
+    .partitionBy(new HashPartitioner(numPartitions))
+    .mapPartitions(_.map(_._2), preservesPartitioning = true)
+}

-// Load the edges in canonical order and partition the graph for triangle count val graph = GraphLoader.edgeListFile(sc, "graphx/data/followers.txt", true).partitionBy(PartitionStrategy.RandomVertexCut)
+// Load the edges in canonical order and partition the graph for triangle count val unpartitionedGraph = GraphLoader.edgeListFile(sc, "graphx/data/followers.txt", true) val graph = Graph( partitionBy(unpartitionedGraph.edges, PartitionStrategy.RandomVertexCut), unpartitionedGraph.vertices)
 // Find the triangle count for each vertex val triCounts = graph.triangleCount().vertices
 // Join the triangle counts with the usernames